Convergence Analysis of a Relative-type Inexact Preconditioned Proximal ALM for Convex Nonlinear Programming: Introduction

-In this work, we establish and extend the convergence properties of a relative-type inexact proximal ALM (ripALM), originally proposed in our earlier work \cite{zlyt2024ripalm} for linearly constrained convex optimization, to the general convex nonlinear programming problem \eqref{gen-mainprob}.
-We prove the global convergence of the sequence generated by ripALM under mild assumptions and further establish its asymptotic (super)linear convergence rate under a standard error bound condition, thereby providing a refined characterization of the algorithm's asymptotic behavior.
+{\bf Contributions.} In this work, we establish and extend the convergence properties of a relative-type inexact proximal ALM, originally proposed in our earlier work \cite{zlyt2024ripalm} for linearly constrained convex optimization, to the general convex nonlinear programming problem \eqref{gen-mainprob}.
+The proposed algorithmic framework also accommodates a preconditioned proximal term, which further enhances the versatility and flexibility of the method.
+We prove the global convergence of the sequence generated by rip$^2$ALM under mild assumptions and further establish its asymptotic (super)linear convergence rate under a standard error bound condition, thereby providing a refined characterization of the algorithm's asymptotic behavior.
 Moreover, we derive a novel global ergodic convergence rate with respect to both the primal feasibility violation and the primal objective residual.
-These results not only confirm the robustness of ripALM but also deepen our understanding of the underlying trade-offs among efficiency, computational cost, and inexactness in subproblem minimization.
-Collectively, these findings enrich the convergence theory of ripALM and provide practical guidance for its application to large-scale convex optimization problems.
+These results not only confirm the robustness of rip$^2$ALM but also deepen our understanding of the underlying trade-offs among efficiency, computational cost, and inexactness in subproblem minimization.
+Collectively, these findings enrich the convergence theory of rip$^2$ALM and provide practical guidance for its application to large-scale convex optimization problems.
+Finally, we remark that while our results are established for the constraints $-g(\bm{x})\in \mathbb{R}^{m_2}_+$, with suitable adaptation, they are also applicable to more general conic constraints of the form $-g(\bm{x})\in \mathcal{K}$, where $\mathcal{K}$ is a proper closed convex cone.

 The remainder of this article is organized as follows.
-Section \ref{sec:ripalm} introduces the proposed ripALM, followed by a comprehensive convergence analysis in Section \ref{section:analysis}, where we establish its global convergence, asymptotic fast convergence rate, and global ergodic convergence rate under suitable assumptions.
+Section \ref{sec:ripalm} introduces the proposed rip$^2$ALM, followed by a comprehensive convergence analysis in Section \ref{section:analysis}, where we establish its global convergence, asymptotic (super)linear convergence rate, and global ergodic convergence rate under suitable assumptions.
 Section \ref{sec-conclusion} concludes the paper with a summary of the main contributions and a discussion of potential directions for future research.
 All technical proofs are deferred to the appendices.